veikman/dmote-keycap/doc/param.md

 * `:horizontal-support-height`: The height of support structures added by `:supported`, where this are not already determined by the parts they support.
-* `:error-stem-positive`, `:error-stem-negative`, `:error-body-positive`:
+* `:error-body-positive`, `:error-side-negative`, `:error-stem-negative`, `:error-stem-positive`, `:error-top-negative`:
   Printer-dependent measurements of error for different parts of the cap.
-  A **breaking change** is planned for version 1.0.0: All of these error values will default to zero to broaden support for different printing technologies.
+  A **breaking change** is planned for version 1.0.0 or some feature release before it: All of these error values will default to zero to broaden support for different printing technologies.

 Some of these parameters have global default values, while others have default values associated with particular styles, for ease of use.
 The long-term plan